Cubeir/Vanilla-RTX-App/README.md

   The noise has a subtle checkerboard pattern that mimics the same noise seen on the PBR textures of default Vibrant Visuals, while still giving the pack a slightly fresh look each time the noise is applied.

 - `Tune selection`
-  Begins applying your chosen parameters to every resource pack you've selected.
-Changes are permanent, and each tuning pass stacks on top of the previous one, until the pack is updated or its original files are freshly reinstalled.
+  Begins modifying the resource packs you've selected with your chosen parameters to every resource pack you've selected.
+Changes are permanent, and each tuning pass stacks on top of the previous one.
+You can reset Vanilla RTX packs back to their original state by reinstalling them from `Get latest RTX packs` menu, and other packs by re-importing the unmodified version prior to tuning.

 > While tuning, the button turns into `Abort tuning operation`, which can be used to stop the operation — textures already finished keep their changes, and anything not yet reached by the Tuner is left untouched.
 This also acts as a safety net for accidental clicks: the app takes a few seconds to collect the resources it needs before tuning actually starts, so if you abort quickly enough, likely nothing will have been modified.